Low Oil Pressure At Idle: Quick Diagnosis, and Easy Fix!

 Now, there are chances that the oil pressure is fine at idle, but the faulty oil pressure sensor is sending wrong signals to the engine control module, due to which wrong oil pressure is displayed on the gauge and the oil pressure light turns on the dashboard.

-- Spring has worn out
+- Spring inside the sensor has worn out

 - Oil is leaking out of the pressure sensor